econnet/econ/motivation.rst

 - that produce `inequality`_ with respect to the company
 - that put them in a subordinate role

-Actually subordination is in the `employment contract`_ by law.
+Actually, subordination is in the `employment contract`_ by law.
 How to make a majority avoid the employment role that is immoral by law?
 How to make a majority more suspicious and political?